Main fundraiser photo

 Is there anyone else involved in this campaign?

 Yes!
-In addition to my friends in Palestine who are assisting, former colleagues from my reporting days have joined the effort to help with things like promoting the campaign on social media and other places, as well as with translating interviews.
-It has become an international effort.
+In addition to my friends in Palestine who are assisting, a former colleague from my reporting days has joined the effort from South Africa.
+He and others there have been working to help with things like promoting the campaign on social media, as well as with translating interviews.
+It has become an international effort!

 MEDIA: